Theme lead: Paul Harrison

 Unfortunately, although we have some effective psychological and drug treatments for most mental disorders, many patients are left without a treatment that works for them, and even when the treatments work, side effects are common.

-The lack of significant new treatments in recent years is disappointing, and the continuing burden of mental disorders is unacceptable.
+The lack of significant new treatments in recent years is disappointing, and the continuing burden of mental disorders in adults is unacceptable.
 Improvements in the understanding, prediction and treatment are an urgent priority.
-Our BRC Theme seeks to tackle these issues, and help achieve transformational change, for the benefit of people with mental disorders, their families, and the public.
+Our BRC Theme is tackling these issues, and helping to achieve transformational change, for the benefit of people with mental disorders, their families, and the public.

 - To transform our approaches to adult psychiatric disorders, especially mood disorders and schizophrenia.

-- Ensure better prediction of course and treatment response.
-We think these same technologies can also help us better predict whether a person will get better or worse, and can help predict which treatment will suit them best.
+- Ensuring better prediction of course and treatment response.
+These same technologies can help us better predict whether a person will get better or worse, and to predict which treatment will suit them best.
 We are working with mathematicians and other scientists to help us make the most of the data and gain new insights.
-Our experimental medicine studies are revealing biomarkers suggestive of response to specific drug therapies.
-We aim for this potential to be extended to other disorders, and to psychological treatments.
+Our experimental medicine studies are revealing biomarkers suggestive of response to specific drug therapies in depression.
+We are extending this potential to other disorders, and to psychological treatments.

-- Enable more effective and cost effective treatments.
+- Enabling more effective and cost effective treatments.
 At the heart of our BRC is our work to identify new targets for treatments, and to inform the development and testing of new drugs aimed at these targets.
-We do this by combining the digital methods with our expertise in rapidly and carefully detecting whether a drug is working, both in health volunteers and in carefully selected patient groups.
+We are doing this by combining the digital methods with other state-of-the-art approaches, and work both with healthy volunteers and carefully selected patient groups.

-- Transform the nature of psychiatry.
-Finally, underlying this Theme is our strong belief that psychiatry needs to take full advantage of new approaches and technologies, applied with the same methodological rigour and on the same scale, as is occurring in all other branches of medicine.
+- Transforming the nature of psychiatry.
+Underlying this theme is our strong belief that psychiatry needs to take full advantage of new approaches and technologies, applied with the same methodological rigour and on the same scale, as is occurring in all other branches of medicine.
 This is essential if there is to be transformational change in our ability to identify new treatment targets, understand therapeutic mechanisms, and evaluate new interventions – and thereby ultimately revolutionise outcomes.
-We intend that our BRC will provide a flagship for this contemporary vision of psychiatry.
+Our theme, and our BRC as a whole, is intended to be a flagship for this contemporary vision of psychiatry.

-For researchers interested in working within the Adult Mental Health theme, please contact Arne.Mould@psych.ox.ac.uk (biosamples/lab aspects) and/or Liliana.Capitao@psych.ox.ac.uk (project management/brain imaging).
+For researchers interested in working within the Adult Mental Health theme, please contact Liliana.Capitao@psych.ox.ac.uk (project management/brain imaging) or Margarita.Chibolina@psych.ox.ac.uk (lab studies, biosamples).